MicrosoftDocs/bot-docs/articles/v4sdk/migration/conversion-javascript.md

     });
     ```

     The `ActivityHandler` calls `onMembersAdded` when it receives a conversation update activity that indicates participants other than the bot were added to the conversation.
-We update this method to send a greeting message when a user joins the conversation.
+You update this method to send a greeting message when a user joins the conversation.

 ## Create the store file